-German lawmakers vote on same-sex marriage
+German lawmakers vote to legalize same-sex marriage

 Merkel responded by acknowledging the widespread support for gay marriage among German voters and suggesting a free vote in parliament, meaning lawmakers vote freely rather than being asked to support their parties' official positions.

-Her comments represent a significant shift for the German leader and her conservative party, the Christian Democratic Union (CDU), which has long opposed same-sex marriage and promoted "traditional" family values.
+Her comments represented a significant shift for the German leader and for her conservative CDU party, which has long opposed same-sex marriage and promoted "traditional" family values.
+Some in its more conservative Bavarian sister party, the Christian Social Union (CSU) reacted angrily to news of the vote.

 Merkel under pressure